-Payoff Six years ago, I spent 18 days on Mt.
-McKinley.
+Payoff Six years ago, I spent 18 days on Denali.
 Reaching its 20,320-foot summit was the coolest thing I’d ever done—until I stood at 17,769-foot Thorung La pass on Nepal’s Annapurna Circuit, on my honeymoon.
 My wife and I sat on our packs and drew lines up dozens of mountains, each higher yet more easily climbed than Denali.
 “Which one should we pick?” my wife mused.
-Everything in the Himalaya, including peakbagging, is just bigger. —Shanno.
-Davis
+Everything in the Himalaya, including peakbagging, is just bigger. —Shannon Davis

 Key Skill: Acclimatizing